carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 Now make a directory for all of your BiG-SCAPE analysis and inside it make a directory that will contain all of the `gbks` of all of our genomes.
 This one will be the input for BiG-SCAPE.
-(For cenvenience `bigscape/` will be inside `antsimash/`
+(For cenvenience `bigscape/` will be inside `antismash/` while we run BiG-SCAPE).
 ~~~
 mkdir -p bigscape/bgcs_gbks/
 ~~~